jain-shantanu/DIRECD_soft/source/Installing.rst

 .. tip::

-  We recommend to create a virtual environment before installing ``PyThea``.
+  We recommend to create a virtual environment before installing ``DIRECD``.

 If you use `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ or `Anaconda <https://www.anaconda.com/download>`_ you can run ``DIRECD`` creating a virtual environment first with `Conda <https://docs.conda.io/en/latest/>`_.